 Since 2007, I have been retired and living in Thailand.
-I lived in Bangkok for seven years and have been living in the provincial city Udon Thani since 2014.
+I lived in Bangkok for seven years and have been living in the provincial city of Udon Thani since 2014.

-Before retiring from United States federal government service, I had Blue Cross Blue Shield (BCBS) medical insurance coverage.
+Before retiring from the United States federal government service, I had Blue Cross Blue Shield (BCBS) medical insurance coverage.
 Fortunately, I have been able to keep this insurance coverage in retirement.
 BCBS is one of the biggest insurance companies in the U.S. and it covers subscribers no matter where they live in the world.

 In this article, I will begin by explaining why I need to file directly with BCBS some overseas medical claims.
 Next, I will list what is required before filing a claim.
 Finally, I will describe the whole process of how to file a BCBS overseas medical claim.